Krynet-Community/KAI-Compatiblity-layer/README.md

     Storage.get("username");
 ```

-Do not use ordinary storage for passwords, private keys, tokens, or other sensitive secrets.
+Do not store the following in ordinary storage:

+* 🔑 Passwords
+* 🔐 Private keys
+* 🎫 Authentication tokens
+* 🪪 Session secrets
+* 🔒 Other sensitive credentials

-Use secure storage where supported.
+Use secure platform storage where available.

 ---